Improving Energy Efficiency

 Toward that end, the UN Foundation supported the launch of a Global Energy Efficiency Accelerator Platform at the UN Climate Summit in September 2014.
 The Platform’s objective is to promote a major scaling up of energy efficiency activities and investments throughout the world through technical assistance, support and collaboration.
 It offers the private sector a way, along with public sector institutions, including the United Nations, the World Bank, regional development banks, and leading civil society organizations, to partner with state and local governments.

-The Energy Efficiency Accelerator Platform will seek and help implement commitments to concrete action by national and sub-national leaders, focusing particularly on city- and state-level projects, developing policy and investment roadmaps and mobilizing technical and financial support through a global network of experts, institutions, and businesses.
+The Energy Efficiency Accelerator Platform encourages commitments to concrete action by national and sub-national leaders, focusing particularly on city- and state-level projects, developing policy and investment roadmaps and mobilizing technical and financial support through a global network of experts, institutions, and businesses.
 The Platform includes a number of sector-specific accelerators in collaboration with the private sector, from which cities, regions and countries can choose for direct engagement.
 These include: buildings, lighting, appliances, district energy, transport, and industry.